 Any time muddy water is present and I’m forced to fish in these conditions an old story comes to mind when I had a tournament in Lake Mead.

 I was fishing as a co-angler and I didn’t have the chance to pre-fish, but my partner had.

 I called him up and he said that a cold front went through and reports coming in that it “stirred everything up” and the catch rates were really low.

-The day of the tournament I met my partner, roughly an hour before the pre-tournament meeting.
+On the day of the tournament, I met my partner, roughly an hour before the pre-tournament meeting.

 I was tossed a half-ounce spinnerbait in a firetiger pattern coupled with a chartreuse single Colorado blade the size of a half-dollar and told, “Tie this on, and for the rest of your rods, put them in the rod box cuz you won’t need’em.”

-When tournament started and we took off to a backwater cove.
+When the tournament started and we took off to a backwater cove.

 When the daylight finally set in, and we couldn’t tell the beginning of the clay-colored dirt bank ended and the dirty water started!

 Being disheartened, I commented that, we were not going to catch anything except a sunburn since the water resembles chocolate soup!